antic-ml/LEDSnapper/ENEMIESANDFRIENDS.md

 The list is partly tongue-in-cheek.
-Its inspiration comes from the movie starring Steve Martin called _Dead Men Don't Wear Plaid_, in which he has a list of friends and enemies that he methodically goes through.
+Its inspiration comes from the movie starring Steve Martin called _Dead Men Don't Wear Plaid_, a comedy in which he has a list of friends and enemies that he methodically goes through.
+The things I have experienced whilst promoting this project have been faintly comical.